irisfofs/jekyll-rp_logs/README.md

 These are all optional (they have default values, configurable in `_config.yml`):

+* `description` - A short description shown under the title on an RP page and while hovering over links on index pages.
 * `arc_name` - YAML list - names of story arcs that the RP belongs to
 * `canon` - true/false - Whether the RP is considered canonical (whatever that means to you).
 Sorts RPs into one of two categories in the index.
 * `complete` - true/false - Whether the RP is finished, or is still incomplete.
 Incomplete RPs are flagged as such on the index.